 Storage

-Please enjoy this dessert within a day of baking if left outside, or you can refrigerate it for up to 3 days.
+Please enjoy this dessert within a day of baking if not refrigerated, or you can store in the refrigerator for up to 3 days.

 If you enjoyed this recipe for Raspberry Buttermilk Cake, look at my other recipes.